natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/S.M.79%20B.md

 * Crew is easily knocked out

 == History ==
 Alessandro Marchettí was famous for creating record breaking and Schneider Trophy winning racing seaplanes, and was the Savoia (aka SIAI, Società Idrovolanti Alta Italia).
 In 1922 Marchettí joined Savoia to form one of the great aircraft companies in history, until merged in 1983.
 After the conclusion of the Schneider Trophy race (won by UK), the firm used its experience to build fast aircraft for civilian and military use.

 You probably saw the very similar looking Italian S.81 in game, which was a militarized version of the successful S.73.
 The S.M.79 was new passenger version based on the planform of its predecessor; the most obvious difference was retractable landing gear.
 It was truly made first as a passenger version to compete with those being made by other countries.
 Needless to say, it immediately attracted attention of the Regina Italia and a bomber version was developed in parallel.
 For a few brief months it was considered the best transport and bomber in world and became a major point of pride in Fascist Italy and was sold to several countries in the years before WW2.

 Unlike nearly every bomber in War Thunder (and even in WW2), it was built mainly of steel a wood!
 The fuselage was a common for time welded steel tube design, with entire rear half being covered in cloth and plywood.
-The crew area to nose was duralumin cladded (which is very similar to Hawker Hurricane’s construction).
+The crew area to nose was duralumin cladded (which is very similar to Hawker Hurricane's construction).
 Most surprising the wings are completely wood!
 A major technical achievement for its size.
 During its production life several engines where tried, depending on power and reliability, one model even removing the nose engine.

 To make the S.M.79 fast the wings are shorter than typical for its weight.
-To compensate for higher clean stall speed a number of advanced high lift devices were used to reduce stall speed for landing, being Handley-Page leading extending slats and drooping ailerons (also called “flaperons”) in conjunction with uncommon slotted flaps.
+To compensate for higher clean stall speed a number of advanced high lift devices were used to reduce stall speed for landing, being Handley-Page leading extending slats and drooping ailerons (also called "flaperons") in conjunction with uncommon slotted flaps.
 After trying a few engines, the Alfa Romeo 126 was used on the prototypes for testing and the record breaking flights soon after.
 As with the S.M.73 / S.81, once again the Italian military wanted a bomber version and laid out proposed additions.

 ''Sparviero goes to war''

 The spacious cabin was easy to install a set of bomb racks, all bombs mounted vertically (not unusual for time).
-While the S.81 had the bomb aimers position just behind the nose-mounted engine, the S.M.79 positioned it in a ventral “tub” well after of the bomb bay itself.
+While the S.81 had the bomb aimers position just behind the nose-mounted engine, the S.M.79 positioned it in a ventral "tub" well after of the bomb bay itself.
 Also unlike the S.81 this streamlined tub also became the location of the ventral defensive gun, usually a 12.7 mm Breda-SAFT MG instead of a turret.
 A streamlined dorsal mount was also installed for a rear firing 12.7 mm MG, and unusually for bombers a fixed, pilot fired forward mounted 12.7 mm MG, firing above the propeller disk.
 Both these streamlined protrusions could be closed to greatly minimize drag for a very high cruise speed, which the turreted S.81 could not.
 It was the prominent hump on its top that earned the nickname "il gobbo maledetto" ("damned hunchback").
 Italy was open to export sales, and many countries purchased this top of line bomber to add to their forces.

 From the high of the Spanish Civil War to the end of WW2, the Sparviero was the backbone of Italian bomber air forces and continued to do well over the vast stretches of the Mediterranean sea despite better allied defenses.
 Success was made despite high losses up to the Italian Armistice.
 They continued to be used in lesser roles on both sides of the conflict, and after the war were used for various duties by several nations for years later.
-Lebanon was the last operator who used them well in the 1950’s and are the last 2 remaining S.M.79 in world.
+Lebanon was the last operator who used them well in the 1950's and are the last 2 remaining S.M.79 in world.

 Romania wanted a 2-engine Gnome-Rhone version, which S.M. provided.
 The entire forward cockpit was rearranged, pilots in tandem, and a large glass nose for the bombardier, the original ventral location replaced with a streamlined front.
 The weight savings from one less engine and all its wires, tubes controls, and extra fuel tank offset most of the performance loss of one engine, however it was more vulnerable to damage and engine issues.
 Unsatisfied with the poor performing Gnome-Rhone engines, Romania had a number built with the Jumo 211 engine.